alphagov/govuk-developer-docs/source/manual/alerts/outstanding-security-updates.html.md

 details of the exact packages that are blacklisted.

-You should only consider running `apt-get dist-upgrade` as a last resort, because it will aggressively upgrade and even downgrade packages as it deems necessary.
+You should only consider running `apt-get dist-upgrade` as a last resort, because it will aggressively upgrade, downgrade, and even _remove_ packages as it deems necessary.
 Run it with `--dry-run` in Integration first and review the output very carefully.
-If in doubt ask someone in the Infrastructure team.
+If in doubt about any of this output ask the Reliability Engineering team for assistance.

 You may see an alert telling you that a connection to NRPE could not be established.
 See [Nagios NRPE connection